devupadhyay1803/reno-notice-board-assignment/README.md

 ## AI Usage

-AI tools were used for debugging, troubleshooting deployment issues, understanding Prisma and TiDB configuration, and improving the user interface.
+AI tools were used for troubleshooting Prisma, TiDB, GitHub, and Vercel deployment issues, as well as for development guidance.
 All code was reviewed, tested, and integrated manually.